Homeowner's Guide to Solar Energy

 This guide will take homeowners through every step of transitioning to solar energy, from understanding your energy needs to preparing for installation to understanding what happens during and after the setup.
+It also includes surplus energy production and net metering, system maintenance, and a moving FAQ.

 Before you begin your solar journey, consider how long you plan to stay in your current home.
-If you’re thinking of moving soon, be sure to check out Moving with Solar Panels FAQ for helpful tips.
+If you’re thinking of moving soon, be sure to check out the Moving with Solar Panels FAQ below for helpful tips.

-Understand your home’s energy use
+Understand your home’s energy use.

 - Review your electricity bills: Gather the last 12 months of electric bills and calculate your average daily usage in kilowatt-hours, kWh.
 The standard range for solar home systems is 5-10 kWh.

-Reduce energy use and improve efficiency
+Reduce energy use and improve efficiency.

 - Upgrade appliances: Replace outdated appliances with energy-efficient models.
 Look for the EnergySTAR label.